lyra/rest-api-server-java-sdk/README.md

 # REST API Client SDK

 This SDK allows to call Rest API in order to invoke operations on the payment platform.
+For more information about the SDK server, please, refer to your service provider.

 ## Requirements